 This region accounts for half of the world population.
 In fact, it is a world in and of itself and the opportunities are endless.
 There is incredible diversity in this region — all types of healthcare systems and varying access to healthcare solutions.
 By being fast, cost efficient and offering high quality diagnostics, we can help healthcare systems in emerging markets make health more accessible. - Michael Heuer, the (ai) CEO of Roche Diagnostics

 Solutions That Matter

-Such advancements in diagnostics are enabling healthcare practitioners to detect diseases early and save more lives.
-However, the digital environment comes with significant implications that require careful balance.
+Such technological advancements in diagnostics are enabling healthcare practitioners to detect diseases early and save more lives.
+However, integrating digital technology into healthcare comes with significant implications that require careful balance.
 “Our business strategy is to ensure that we evolve in the digital world without moving away from our core business,” says Mr Little.
 As the industry faces growing demands from physicians seeking better tools for decision-making, hospitals asking for faster and more accurate solutions and laboratories aiming to be more efficient, Mr Little believes digitalisation can further strengthen Roche’s value-based approach.